Database-Clarity/.github/profile/README.md

-## Our repositories are the home to our databases and its associated tools
+## Our repositories are the home to our databases and their associated tools